Sesame Ginger Dressing

 It even works great on fried rice or noodle dishes.

-Add this Asian ginger salad dressing to rice bowls or buddha bowls.
+Add this Asian ginger salad dressing to rice bowls or Buddha bowls.

-Top grilled chicken, roasted brussels sprouts, salmon, or other similar dishes with this flavorful dressing.
+Top grilled chicken, roasted Brussels sprouts, salmon, or other similar dishes with this flavorful dressing.

 Storage Suggestions

-This dressing has garlic added to it and garlic has extremely low acidity.
+This dressing has raw garlic added to it and garlic has extremely low acidity.
 It may cause botulism, a rare and potentially fatal illness caused by a toxin produced by the bacterium Clostridium botulinum, which is not worth the risk.

 You Might Also Like